jac-oblong/JML/assembler/pic16f873a/README.md

 or in hex (`0x40`).
 Octal is not supported.
 Negative numbers are not supported as how that should be implemented is undefined and up to user specifications.

-#### Strings/Characters
-Like **C**, strings should be surrounded by double quotes, and characters by single quotes.
-A null terminator will be appended to each string.

 #### Labels
 Labels should be placed on their own line preceded by `.label`.
 It is good practice to start a label with an underscore and put the label in all caps.
 For